All Female DGS-5 Command Team Makes History

 |0

-This work, All Female DGS-5 Command Team Makes History, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, All Female DGS-5 Command Team Makes History, by SrA Zoie Cox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT